ejrmorrissey/scrape-tweets/README.md

 From the root directory of the project run the following command:

 `export TWEET_SCRAPER_HANDLE=twitter-handle && docker-compose build && docker-compose up`

-Where *twitter-handle* is the handle of the account to monitor.
-E.g.

-`export TWEET_SCRAPER_HANDLE=reuters && docker-compose build && docker-compose up`

 ## Usage